14 August 1888

 Other Business Ventures

-Baird suffered from poor health from an early age and was tempted to go to Trinidad by the warm climate and business opportunties.
-Fruit was cheap in Trinidad where it could be made into jam and shipped back to Britain, but unfortunately this venture was unsuccessful.
-Baird returned to the UK and moved to Hastings, where he pursued other business ventures, including making soap.
+Baird suffered from poor health from an early age and was tempted to go to Trinidad by the warm climate and business opportunities.
+Initially intending to export items from the UK, he discovered that fruit was cheap in Trinidad where he built a small outdoor factory based on the idea that it could be made into jam and shipped back to Britain, but unfortunately this venture was unsuccessful.
+Baird returned to the UK and, after running a commodities business in London, including making soap, moved to Hastings, where he pursued other business ventures.
 Other inventions included glass razor blades and pneumatic-soled shoes.

 Early Experiments in Television

 To succeed with television Baird realised that strong light was essential.
 He tried to produce this by wiring up a network of batteries.
-This led to a 2000 volt electrocution and explosion, and Baird was evicted from his lodgings in Hastings, moving to 22 Frith Street in Soho, London.
-(Pictured, Baird at work in Hastings).
+This led to a 1000 volt electric shock, burnt hands, and a small explosion, and Baird was evicted from his laboratory in Hastings, moving his appartus and equipment to two small attic rooms at 22 Frith Street in Soho, London.
+(Pictured, Baird at work in his Hastings laboratory in 1924).

 16 March 2025

-In March 1925 Baird made the first public demonstration of televised silhouette images in motion at Selfridges in London.
+In March 1925 Baird made the first public demonstration of televised images in motion at Selfridges in London, however these were very basic, showing only a dark mask with two white eyes and a mouth; one of the eyes ‘winking’ on cue at customers.
 Only one person at at time could look down a funnel to see the image.

 Baird had to use so many lights, and they gave off so much heat, that it was uncomfortable for a person to sit close to them.
-The solution was to use a puppet’s head.
-Baird gave the puppet the name of Stookie Bill, and in fact there were a number of Stookie Bills – one even had to be replaced after the intense heat from the lights caused his hair to go on fire!
+The solution was to use a ventriloquist’s dummy’s head.
+Baird gave the puppet the name of Stookie Bill, and in fact there were a number of Stookie Bills – one was destroyed after the intense heat in an experiment with infra-red light caused his hair to catch fire!

 2 October 2025